upstash/query/README.md

 </div>
 <br/>

+> [!NOTE]
+> **This project is in the Experimental Stage.**
+> We declare this project experimental to set clear expectations for your usage.
+There could be known or unknown bugs, the API could evolve, or the project could be discontinued if it does not find community adoption.
+While we cannot provide professional support for experimental projects, we’d be happy to hear from you if you see value in this project!

 `@upstash/query` offers secondary indexing and search capabilities for Upstash Redis.
 It is fully managed by Upstash and scales automatically.